 - 1 teaspoon freshly ground black pepper

-- 4 skinless salmon fillets, (6 ounces each)
+- 4 skinless salmon fillets about 4 ounces each

 - 2 teaspoons extra virgin olive oil

 For the relish, combine all ingredients except the lemon juice and olive oil in a medium size bowl.
 Set aside.